For me the killer, next to chronic fatigue is poor sleep. I guess because one impacts the other.

 But as I write this, I am hopeful I have sourced a solution.

 The quick version is I take a ton of magnesium glycinate* before bed and a handful of pecan nuts.
 An epsom salt bath before bedtime is also wonderfully relaxing.
 And we are on a form of keto diet now, which has removed most sugar.
+(You may find the Sleeping page useful for more ideas).

 - Magnesium glycinate – this helps relax me and I feel very sleepy before bed (I never had trouble falling asleep to be fair.
 Just staying asleep.
 But with this, I don’t start to wake up until around 5am instead of 2am.